Willen Lake: Operating

+Since January 2010, Willen Lake has also been the location of the Milton Keynes parkrun, which currently starts just to the West of the lake, then follows the Grand Union canal to Great Holm, before making a complete loop of the South Lake and finishing by the Watersports Centre.

 Geography

 The lake is one of the largest purpose-built stormwater balancing lakes in the UK.
 The lake is designed to take surface run-off from Milton Keynes, the largest of a number designed to do so.
 The lake has capacity for an additional level increase of 1.3 metres, equivalent to a once in 200 years event.
 Unlike most of the rest of the UK, Milton Keynes has separate storm and foul sewers, so sewage pollution is not a significant problem.

 The lake is surrounded by a mixture of open parkland and woodland, which forms part of the wider Ouzel Valley Park.
 The lake is divided by an embankment and bridge carrying the A509 (H5 Portway), which runs between the east and west of the city, providing links to M1 Junction 14 (approximately 1 mi to the north-east), and Central Milton Keynes and the A5 (approximately 1.5 mi and 2.5 mi to the south-west, respectively).

+Beside the North lake is the Peace Pagoda and Nipponzan-Myōhōji Buddhist temple.